Group interviews and assessment: What to expect and how to prepare

 Make sure there is enough physical space for everyone along with the equipment needed.
 Depending on your office culture, you might want to have a music system hooked up for the hackathon or quiet spaces for teams to retreat to when they want to focus in silence.

+Some sort of reward can be a good incentive for getting people involved, but what you’re offering is an important consideration to weigh up too.
 Do you want to offer a cash prize, a piece of tech or the support to move a project forward?

 Think about giving away technical support, access to equipment or the chance to present the idea to senior stakeholders, as the winning prize.